Hong Kong Could Approve Spot Bitcoin, Ether ETFs as Early as Monday: Bloomberg

 Expectations for Hong Kong to approve the ETF products are seen as one of the biggest market-moving events for the cryptocurrencies in the near term.

-Hong Kong could approve spot bitcoin (BTC) and ether (ETH) exchange-traded funds early as Monday, Bloomberg reported, citing two people familiar with the matter.
+- Hong Kong may approve spot bitcoin and ether ETFs as soon as Friday, with possible trading by the end of the month, Bloomberg reported, citing sources.

+- The approval timeline isn’t fixed and could be changed at the last minute, the sources said.

-If listing details are worked out in time with Hong Kong Exchanges & Clearing, the products could be launched by the end of the month, the report said.
+If listing details are worked out in time with Hong Kong Exchanges & Clearing (HKEX), the products could be launched by the end of the month, the report said.

 Harvest Global Investments, a major asset-management company in China, which was reportedly the first to apply for a spot bitcoin exchange-traded fund (ETF), and a product by Bosera Asset Management (International) Co. and HashKey Capital, could be the first to get approvals.

+The approval timeline isn’t fixed and remains subject to last-minute changes, the people said.

-Hong Kong approval of the ETF products is seen as one of the biggest market-moving events for the cryptocurrencies and could establish Hong Kong as Asia's leading digital-asset hub.
+Hong Kong's approval of the ETF products is seen as one of the biggest market-moving events for cryptocurrencies and could establish Hong Kong as Asia's leading digital asset hub.

+While the U.S. approved spot-bitcoin ETFs in January, leading to a record price rally that has seen bitcoin hitting $73K, it hasn't yet approved ether ETFs.

+In fact, expectations are muted for the U.S. to approve spot-ether ETF products.

 Disclosure